alphagov/government-service-design-manual/service-manual/users/user-needs.md

     url: /service-manual/users
 ---

-User needs is crucial for building a successful digital service.
+Deep understanding of your users needs is crucial for building a successful digital service.

 ## Defining user needs